pcsmomo/redis-stephen/README.md

 > `XREAD BLOCK 3000 ... $` will return only one newest message \
 > So we might have to `XREAD` in a loop with something like `XREAD BLOCK 3000 ... {latest timestamp}`

+### 183. Issues with Standard Streams

+- Problem #1: Standard streams deliver all messages to all consumers
+- Problem #2: Tough to handle a consumer crashing

+### 184. Consumer Groups

+- All consumer groups in a group get a unique name
+- Each message is sent to only one member of a consumer group
+- Redis keeps track of where it sent each message
+- Each consumer has to 'acknowledge' (ACK) receipt of a message
+- Redis keeps track of what the last delivered message to a stream group is

 </details>